What is fiber cement?

-What Is Fiber Cement?
+What Exactly is Fiber Cement?

 Architects have many decisions to make with building facades, exteriors and cladding.
 One popular alternative to costly and high-maintenance wood and stone cladding is fiber cement.
 With new technology to customize the color, texture and design of fiber cement, architects can achieve their style goals while ensuring functionality and long-term affordability.